 Certain matters discussed in this press release may be considered forward-looking statements (as such term is defined in the Private Securities Litigation Reform Act of 1995).
 These forward-looking statements are subject to risks, uncertainties and assumptions about our operations and the investments we make, including, among other things, factors discussed under the heading “Risk Factors” in our Form 10-K, as well as the following:

 ● Economic conditions in the Company’s markets, particularly the aviation industry;

 ● The risk that contracts with FedEx could be terminated or adversely modified;

-● The risk that the number of aircraft operated for FedEx will be reduced;
+● The risk that the number of aircraft operated for FedEx could be reduced;

 ● The risks faced by commercial aircraft operators and maintenance, repair and overhaul companies because they are our customers.